 While the 30-minute tour will teach you about the architecture and history of Ireland's most prestigious college campus, it's most enjoyable simply as a chance to hang out with a witty Irish college kid as he talks about his school.

 Don't leave Trinity without dropping into the library to see the precious Book of Kells.
 Written on baby calfskin by monks in the ninth century, this enthusiastically decorated copy of the four gospels is arguably the finest piece of art from what is generally called the Dark Ages.

 Ireland's national struggle and its great heroes are still within living memory.
 And the Kilmainham Gaol is a pilgrimage for anyone excited about Irish independence.
 The British used this jail to house political prisoners.
 Many of Ireland's George Washingtons and Nathan Hales — patriots who wished they had more then one life to give to their national cause — were held or executed here.

 It's compelling to tour the cells and execution sites hearing tales of terrible colonialism and heroic patriotism alongside Irish schoolkids who know all the names.
 Don't miss the dimly lit hall off the second floor displaying the stirring last letters patriots sent to loved ones hours before facing the firing squad.

 Ireland's struggle against British rule involved the entire society — even sports, as you'll learn at the Gaelic Athletic Association Museum.
 The GAA was founded in 1884 as an expression of an Irish cultural awakening.
 While created to foster the development of Gaelic sports — specifically Irish football and hurling (and to discourage English sports such as cricket and rugby) — it was political to the core.

 The GAA museum, at Croke Park Stadium, offers a high-tech, interactive introduction to Ireland's favorite games.
 Relive the greatest moments in hurling and Irish football history.
 Then get involved.
-Pick up a stick and a ball and actually try a little hurling.
+Pick up a stick and a ball and actually whack a shot or two.